Jessicaq33/Jessica-Portfolio/README.md

 Hi there! 🙌

-If you downloaded this template, make sure to update the README too!
-Update any or all info listed on this Markdown file to make it your own, starting with adding your name.
+<strong>If you downloaded this template, make sure to update the README too!
+Update any or all info listed on this Markdown file to make it your own, starting with adding your name.</strong>

 My name is ________ and I want to welcome you to my portfolio!
 A little about me: